 - Yes!
 We are still here for you!
 We have UPGRADED our services to meet your needs in light of these changes.
 We adapted our advising services to protect you, while continuing to provide you with high quality acadmic advising.
 You can now get academic advice through: chat, zoom, phone appointments, or email- see below for details.
 In other words, we've got you.

 - Our physical office will remain closed through Fall 2020.

 - Instead of in person same-day appointments, we have set up Zot Chat!
-This feature is available Tuesday & Thursday from 9 am to 11:40 am and 1 pm to 3:40 pm.
+Click the link for our hours and how to access Zot Chat.
 This is a live chat session with a Social Ecology Undergraduate Advisor.
 If an advisor isn't available to chat right away, you may be asked to try again later.
-We are working to make this transition as smooth as possible and we appreciate your patience while we navigate new technology.

 - If you have a scheduled appointment, you will be contacted at your UCI email in order to set up a Virtual Meeting with a counselor via Zoom.

-You do not have to download anything in order to join a Virtual Meeting via Zoom.
+- You do not have to download anything in order to join a Virtual Meeting via Zoom.
 You can join the Zoom Virtual Meeting via the URL in the email you will receive from our office prior to your appointment.
 Make sure to monitor your UCI email!